milesnov/database/oci-adb-iam/lab2_oci-wallet-and-enable-iam/lab2_oci-wallet-and-enable-iam.md

 ## Task 2: Enable OCI IAM as the identity provider

 1. Connect to the database using the wallet file.
+This step and the following steps will not run until the **EOF** statement at the end of step 4.

     ```
     sql /nolog <<EOF